Opium production in Afghanistan: New Taliban government (since 2021)

-Faizabad, in Badakhshan Province, which has borders with Tajikistan, Pakistan, and China.

-Labor practices

-According to the US Department of Labor's 2014 List of Goods Produced by Child Labor or Forced Labor, opium production is one of the sectors that rely on child labor in Afghanistan.
-Poppies being the source of the crude drug, children are still recruited to harvest these flowers in the country's farming fields.
+According to a report published by the United Nations Office on Drugs and Crime (UNODC) in November 2022, the expanse of opium cultivation in Afghanistan has extended to 233,000 hectares.
+Opium farmers experienced a threefold increase in income, from US$425 million in 2021 to US$1.4 billion in 2022, constituting approximately 29% of the 2021 agricultural sector's value.
+Subsequent to the enforcement of the cultivation ban in April 2022, the price of opium underwent a sharp escalation.

+In a 2023 report, poppy cultivation in southern Afghanistan was reduced by over 80% as a result of Taliban campaigns to stop its use toward Opium.
+This included a 99% reduction of Opium growth in the Helmand Province.
+In November 2023, a U.N report showed that in the entirety of Afghanistan, poppy cultivation dropped by over 95%, removing it from its place as being the world's largest opium producer.

+However, according to Iranian officials, there is still no documented evidence in the reduction of drug production inside Afghanistan.
+The activities of drug smugglers indicate that drug production is continuing as it did during the previous era.
+According to the Iranian officials eradicating poppy cultivation in Afghanistan is beyond the capability of the Taliban.
+Former drug kingpins, such as Bashir Noorzai, also enjoy support from the Taliban and hold influential roles.

+In 2025, four provinces with opium poppy cultivation in 2024 of Balkh, Farah, Laghman and Uruzgan, were declared opium poppy-free.

 Worldwide impact

 According to European Union (EU) agencies, Afghanistan has been Europe's main heroin supplier for more than 10 years (through 2008).
 Heroin enters Europe primarily by two major land routes: the long-standing 'Balkan route' through Turkey; and, since the mid-1990s, the 'northern route', which leaves northern Afghanistan through Central Asia and on to Russia (and is sometimes colloquially referred to as the 'smack track').
 There is an estimated 1.5 million (1.3–1.7 million) opioid users in the EU, with an average prevalence of 4 to 5 per 1,000.
 In 2005, there were around 7,000 acute drug deaths, with opioids being present in the blood of 70% of the deceased.
 There was a minimum of 49,000 seizures resulting in the interception of an estimated 19.4 metric ton of heroin.
 Countries reporting the largest number of seizures (in descending order): UK (2005), Spain, Germany, Greece, and France.
 Countries reporting the largest quantities of heroin seized in 2005 (in descending order): Turkey, UK, Italy, France, the Netherlands.

 Presently with the resurgence of high output production of opium and heroin in post-Taliban Afghanistan, there is an ongoing heroin addiction epidemic in Russia which is claiming 30,000 lives each year, mostly among young people.
 There were two and half million heroin addicts in Russia by 2009.